Selinaee/FPGA_Gym/readme.md

 Preliminary software and hardware preparations:
 1. An FPGA development board with PCIe
-        Connect the FPGA development board with PCIe to the PCIe slot on the computer motherboard, just like GPU.
+        Connect the FPGA development board with PCIe to the PCIe slot on the computer motherboard, just like the GPU.
 2. PCIe driver:
         Download the PCIe driver from AMD's official website (https://support.xilinx.com/s/article/65444?language=en_US).